gunnarx/franca_install_automation/README.md

 --------------------------

-Finally you may use ./script.sh (and CONFIG) directly on any machine (VM or bare metal) without using Vagrant, to automate Franca install.
-Make sure to tweak install location and workspace name in CONFIG to your liking.
+Finally you may use ./script.sh (and CONFIG) directly on any machine (VM or bare metal) without using Vagrant to simply automate Franca install.

-This is assuming you don't have Eclipse already, etc.  Otherwise you probably need to follow a manual procedure using Franca documentation to get Franca into your "standard" Eclipse.
+Make sure to modify the install location and workspace name in CONFIG to your liking.

 script.sh does not use any package manager so it should run on several distros.
-It is developed on Fedora but tested on Ubuntu using the Vagrant approach
+It is developed on Fedora but tested also on Ubuntu (using the Vagrant wrapper)

+The script downloads and installs eclipse.
+If you have an Eclipse environment already you probably need to follow a manual procedure using Franca documentation to get Franca into your "standard" Eclipse.